LMS WITH LEARNING PATH

 LEARNING PATH FEATURES

-Abara LMS’es learning path feature provides administrators with the ability to:
+Abara LMS’ learning path feature provides administrators with the ability to:

 Create a blended program using multiple training methods (eLearning, ILT, and vILT)